Facilities: An Update (February 11, 2019)

 - We heard a preference for maintaining our commitment to small neighborhood elementary schools (over a model of enlarging three of our elementary schools).
 This would likely require the construction of a seventh elementary school on currently owned or future-acquired property.

 - We heard an interest in additional options.
 These options include a 5-8 campus that provides updated facilities and eliminates a school transition during the critical “middle grade” years.
 Another option is creating a specialty academy to serve students in the elementary or middle-grade years.
-And we’ll continue to consider one option that was already on the table – returning fifth grade to elementary schools (which requires the construction of a seventh elementary school), and remodeling Walker or Buford (or another location) to better accommodate our sixth-through-eighth-grade students.

 - We heard interest in combining our capacity needs and our modernization needs.
 If we can identify solutions that both expand capacity and modernize our facilities, there is support for a greater investment that would provide our community with a bigger return.